insure logo

 • If you increase your dwelling coverage from $200,000 to $300,000, you will just have to pay $1,174 more a year for home insurance.

-Residents of Fayetteville pay an average of $277 per month for homeowners insurance.
-This is $33 more than the state average of $244 and $68 more than the national average for home insurance across the United States.
-The cost of your homeowners insurance policy in Fayetteville can vary depending on your location, property value, and selected coverage options.
+Homeowners in Fayetteville pay an average of $277 per month.
+It’s $33 more than the state average of $244 and $68 more than the national average for home insurance across the nation.

 The average cost of homeowners insurance in Fayetteville, NC is $2,151 annually for the dwelling coverage of $200,000 and the liability protection of $100,000.
 The cost of your home insurance each year depends on several factors – including the risk of natural disasters in your area.
 If your city is prone to events like hurricanes, wildfires, or floods, you’ll likely pay more for coverage.